locationtech/geomesa/docs/user/upgrade.rst

 Note that although later versions can read earlier data, the reverse is not necessarily true.
 Data written with a newer client may not be readable by an older client.

-Data written with 1.2.1 or earlier can be migrated to a newer data format.
-See :ref:`index_upgrades` for details (note that this functionality is currently only implemented for Accumulo).

 API Compatibility
 ^^^^^^^^^^^^^^^^^